shubham-gupta-iphtech/DAY_3_JS/README.md

 DATE CREATED - 21 Feb 2025

-Today , I practised spread and rest operators, rest was thoery work, notes of which is given in documentation.
+Today, I practised spread and rest operators, template literals and made a form.
+Rest was thoery work, notes of which is given in documentation.